Everything You Need To Know About Product Roadmaps

 These objectives come from the top

 These objectives are usually set at the founder or executive level, so involving stakeholders early in the process is a must.
 This means taking a top-down approach to your product development road map by understanding what the business sets out to achieve.

 However, don’t assume that just because the company vision has already been set, there’s no room for adjustment.
 Here’s a product roadmap example from the previous Head of Product Management at Asana, Jackie Bavaro, on how they included both top-down and bottom-up initiatives across their organization:

 “At Asana we wanted to get the best of both worlds: a clear strategy where everyone can connect the dots from their daily work to the company mission, and a collaborative process where the people closest to the work can influence our direction.”

 As product managers, we want to build with intention, which means knowing what our desired outcome is so we can model our actions against it, and work our way backward.
 Starting with the desired outcome, usually a strategically-chosen and measurable objective will help you create the product strategy: the plan that executes on the product vision.

 Let’s take a concrete product roadmap example, one I actually tackled when I was a PM at Typeform: reducing customer churn.
 Once we know the desired outcome, we can plan our product roadmap accordingly, and explore solutions to tackle this issue.
 Usually, we set a period of time, such as six or twelve months, to get to that outcome.

 3. Map customer behaviors

 Now that we know the outcome we want to achieve—reduce customer churn—we need to figure out what customer behavior drives change to the desired outcome.
-When I was at Typeform, we analyzed internal data and found out that customers who integrated Typeform with other apps through Zapier were less likely to churn.
+When I was at Typeform, we analyzed internal data and found that customers who integrate Typeform with other apps through Zapier were less likely to churn.